-Exciting things are always happening at church!
+Exciting and wondrous things are always happening here!
 Please drop by our website and Facebook page often as the good news is updated at least weekly.

-When I first came, I was struck by the deep caring evident in the SPC community, the warm and friendly atmosphere, and the congregation’s openness to, and interest in, religious traditions other than their own.
-I invite you to look around and get a feel for our church.
+When I first came, I was struck by the deep caring evident in the SPC community, the warm and friendly atmosphere, and the congregation’s openness to, and interest in, spiritual traditions other than their own.
+I invite you to look around and get a feel for our inclusiveness.
 We welcome any comments or questions that might be on your mind.
-If you’re not currently a member of our church, or if you aren’t a “church person,” we invite you to drop in to a Sunday service or to other musical or spiritual event.
-You might be surprised.
-And of course feel free to reach out and call or e-mail me or other church staff.
+If you’re not currently a member of our community, or if you aren’t a “church person,” we invite you to drop in on a Sunday morning or to another musical or spiritual event.
+You may be pleasantly surprised.
+And of course feel free to reach out and call or e-mail me or other staff.
 Contact

 We hope you and your family will have a warm and spirit-filled experience with us as we worship together, share fellowship at our services and events, and serve each other and the community through our ministries.

 We are a loving, spiritual family, founded on the teachings of Jesus.

 We provide a nourishing environment for the spiritual growth of all beings to serve and support others.